wilsonzlin/minify-html/bench/README.md

 This folder contains scripts used to test the performance and effectiveness of minify-html, for guided optimisation and/or comparisons.

-It also contains a set of common web pages as tests for benchmarking.
+It also contains a set of common web pages as inputs for benchmarking.

 ## Comparison